nickfrosty/website/content/articles/solana/solana-vanity-addresses.md

 solana-keygen grind --ignore-case --starts-with nick:2 --starts-with burn:2 --ends-with frost:2
 ```

-This process will continue to run until `2` matchs are found for EACH of the given string comparisons.
+This process will continue to run until `2` matches are found for EACH of the given string comparisons.
 So in the end, this will eventually generate 6 addresses.

 ## Generate with mnemonic phrase